 - the value of an insurance benefit; or

-- a decision of the Australian Retirement Trust Trustee or failure by the Trustee to make a decision, relating to a complaint.
+- a decision of the trustee of Australian Retirement Trust or failure by the trustee to make a decision, relating to a complaint.

 We will always provide you with a written response if you request it.
 If we cannot resolve the complaint for you within the first five business days, your complaint will be referred to our specialist team for further investigation and we will provide you with a written response.

 Where the complaint does not resolve within the first five business days, it is referred to our specialist team for further investigation.
 The timeframe to resolve the complaint will be dependent on the subject matter and complexity of the circumstances.